 U.S. Cellular recently awarded Network Technology in Seymour with its Customer Service Excellence Award.
 Pictured are Martin Burgess.
 SE Agent Area Sales Manager-USCC; Shirley Clepper of Network Technologies; Chris Clepper; Autumn Galyon of Network Technologies; and Patrick McCall, Agent Sales & Development Manager- USCC.
 To celebrate, Network Technology is offering a free accessory (up to \$19.99/some restrictions apply) to any customer who activates a new line of service or renews an existing line of service when they mention this photo.

-Central High to perform Sweeney Todd Continued from page 1 have been double, triple, and even quadruple casted," Thomas added.
-Thomas' advanced students have performed both locally and internationally throughout the years.
-Venues have included churches and cathedrals in Knoxville, Nashville, Atlanta, Cincinnati, Indianapolis, Brooklyn, Manhattan, and London, England.
-Performances of secular music have been given for many local, state, and national conventions, meetings, and ceremonies.
-They are regularly featured at the historic Tennessee Theatre for the "Mighty Musical Monday " concert series, presented by Dr. Bill Snyder.
-This particular show runs April 5-14 for a total of eight performances, and a preview at the historic Tennessee Theatre's Mighty Musical Monday on April 1st at noon.
+Central High to perform Sweeney Todd

+Continued from page 1

+have been double, triple, and even quadruple

+regularly featured at the historic Tennessee Theatre for the "Mighty Musical Monday" concert series, presented by Dr. Bill Snyder.

+total of eight performances, and a preview at the historic Tennessee Theatre's Mighty Musical Monday on April 1st at noon.
 Tickets are on sale now.
 The cost is \$10.00 for general admission and \$8.00 for students and senior citizens.
 You may call the choir office at (865) 689-1428 to reserve tickets, visit www.knoxcentralchoral.com, or purchase them at the door upon arrival.

-Brooks, Niceley Bills Would Take Away Your Primary Vote Continued from page 1 appoint U.S. Senate can- demonstrated considerable the Senate and will generously donate to the campaigns for the legislators and come back to whisper in the right ears when the time comes to nominate a prospective U.S. Senator.
+Brooks, Niceley Bills

+Would Take Away Your Primary Vote

+the Senate and will generously donate to the campaigns for the legislators and come back to whisper in the right ears when the time comes to nominate a prospective U.S. Senator.
 Even contributing lavishly to the campaigns of state legislators would be far cheaper for would-be U.S. Senators than buying television time and running a traditional statewide primary campaign.

 Legislators who would otherwise have no hope of winning a contested primary election would suddenly have a realistic chance of winning a nomination for the Senate.
 For example, Lieutenant Governor Ron Ramsey, who was defeated for the gubernatorial nomination by Bill Haslam, would not have to compete in an open primary if he chose to seek a U.S. Senate seat, and would be a formidable candidate in an electorate composed entirely of members of the legislature.

-Many of the same Republican legislators who support the Brooks - Niceley bill support electing local school Superintendents, but now want to basically appoint U.S. Senate candidates through party caucuses.
-This is very inconsistent, but then politics and politicians are seldom consistent and often hypocritical.
+Many of the same Republican legislators who support the Brooks - Niceley bill support electing local school Superintendents, but now want to basically

+Continued from page 1 appoint U.S. Senate can-demonstrated considerable didates through party caucuses.
+This is very inconsistent, but then politics and politicians are seldom consistent and often hypocriti-

 Take Senator Lamar Alexander, for example.
 Lamar Alexander has served in just about every capacity one can serve in public life; a former two-term governor, President of the University of Tennessee and Secretary of Education in the administration of President Ronald Reagan, Alexander won a hotly contested Republican primary with Congressman Ed Bryant to get to the United States Senate through the current primary election process of not nominating U.S Senators.
 Bob Corker lost his first Senate contest to Bill Frist and served in the Cabinet of Governor Don Sundquist and won election as Mayor of Chattanooga.
 Corker won his own hard fought primary campaign, facing former Congressmen Ed Bryant and Van Hilleary.
-Alexander had not been on a ballot in Tennessee for more than 20 years when he first ran for the United States Senate.
-Both men demonstrated considerable skills in winning election to the U. S. Senate.
-April 1, 2013 Senator Niceley points out people would still be able to choose their own senator in the General Election, which is technically true, however, which ever nominee is the ultimate victor would be the choice of the members of the Tennessee General Assembly, not the people of Tennessee.
-Should the Niceley -Brooks bill pass, it is almost certain senators will hear the voices of the legislators in Nashville more loudly, but it will surely also diminish the voice of the people.
-Ultimately the Democrats and Republicans in Nashville may open the door to a strong Independent candidacy.
-When Joe Lieberman lost the Democratic nomination for the United States Senate in 2006, he entered the general election as an Independent and won.
-Senator Bernie Sanders of Vermont, while caucusing with the Democrats in the U.S. Senate, runs as an Independent.
-Former Governor Angus King of Maine won two terms as Chief Executive as an Independent and was just elected to the United States Senate, beating both a Republican and a Democrat.
-Harry F. Byrd, Jr. of Virginia ran as an Independent in 1970 and was elected and reelected in 1976.
-The current Knoxville The current Knoxville Focus poll confirms virtually nobody supports the Brooks - Niceley bill except for the people it benefits the most, certain state legislators.
-You have dreams... we have money to LEND.
+Alexander had not been on a ballot in Tennessee for more than 20 years when he first ran for the United

+States Senate.
+Both men

+Pinecrest

+Kennels

+Pet Boarding since 1950

+Indoor / Outdoor

+24 Hour Security

+For Reservations, Call Chuck

+You have dreams...